socketry/async-dns/README.md

 ### Server

 The performance is on the same magnitude as `bind9`.
-Some basic benchmarks resolving 1000 names concurrently, repeated 5 times, using `Celluloid::DNS::Resolver` gives the following:
+Some basic benchmarks resolving 1000 names concurrently, repeated 5 times, using `Socketry::DNS::Resolver` gives the following:

 	                              user     system      total        real
-	Celluloid::DNS::Server        4.280000   0.450000   4.730000 (  4.854862)
+	Socketry::DNS::Server         4.280000   0.450000   4.730000 (  4.854862)
 	Bind9                         4.970000   0.520000   5.490000 (  5.541213)

 These benchmarks are included in the unit tests.
 To test bind9 performance, it must be installed and `which named` must return the executable.